 Visitation will be held November 26th from 5:00 to 7:00 at Ott and Lee Funeral Home in Brandon.
 A private family burial was held at Gulde Methodist Cemetery in Pelahatchie.

-To send flowers to Fay's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Fay Gaither, please visit our floral store.